FOLLOW: mustang , rear end , axle , 8.8 rearend , 7.5 rearend

 The Ford Mustang rear end specifications have changed quite a bit since the beginning of the Fox Chassis in 1979.
 From the measly 2.26:1 gear found in some of the first years of the Fox Body Mustang to the 3.73:1 ratio found in some of the most current performance models, Ford has offered factory gear choices to fit almost every driving style!
 Use this guide to have your Mustang gear ratio explained!

-If you own a 1979 to current Mustang, then it came equipped with one of the two Ford rear ends – Mustang 7.5” rear end or the Ford Mustang 8.8” rear end.
-All 1979 Mustang rear axles through the 1985 fox body Mustangs featured the 7.5” rear, with the exception of the very first year of the Fox that was equipped with a “carry-over” 6.75” rear end from the Mustang II that was only behind the 4-cylinder and 6-cylinder variants.
+If you own any 1979 to current Mustang, it came equipped with one of the two Ford rear ends – Mustang 7.5” rear end or the Ford Mustang 8.8” rear end.
+All 1979 Mustang rear axles through the 1985 Fox Body Mustangs featured the 7.5” rear, except for the first year of the Fox that was equipped with a “carry-over” 6.75” rear end from the Mustang II that was only behind the 4-cylinder and 6-cylinder variants.

 Starting in 1986, Ford introduced the popular 8.8” rear end in the V8 Mustang to support the 285 lb/ft of torque that the 302 began to produce.
-The 8.8” rear end is a much stronger option than the weaker 7.5” option which would remain as the 4-cylinder and v6 options for a number of years.
+The 8.8” rear end is a much stronger option than the weaker 7.5” option which would remain as the 4-cylinder and v6 options for several years.

-Gear ratios went through a number of changes and options through the first years of the Fox Chassis.
-Some very tall gears were used in 1980 and 81 having 2.26:1 ring and pinion gears with 1981 also having the 3.08:1 option.
-Starting in 1982, the tallest gear option you would find in the rear end of this pony car was a 2.73:1.
+Gear ratios underwent several changes and options through the first years of the Fox Chassis.
+Some very tall gears were used in 1980 and 81, having 2.26:1 ring and pinion gears, with 1981 also having the 3.08:1 option.
+Starting in 1982, the tallest gear option in the rear end of this pony car was a 2.73:1.

-Consistency with ring and pinion gear options would begin in 1988 and would remain with the same 2.73 standard rear gears for both Manual and Auto cars and having 3.27 auto options and 3.08 manual options up until the 1993 Mustang rear end.
+Consistency with ring and pinion gear options would begin in 1988 and remain with the same 2.73 standard rear gears for both Manual and Auto cars and 3.27 auto options and 3.08 manual options up until 1993 Mustang rear ends.

 The 99-01 and the 03-04 Mustang SVT Cobras were equipped with an Independent Rear Suspension (IRS) that used the Ford 8.8” differential.
 Starting in 2011, the V6 (3.7L) was upgraded to feature the same Ford 8.8” rear end found in the V8 (5.0L Coyote) Mustangs.

-There are a few ways that you can find your rear end gear ratio.
-You could count the number of teeth on the ring gear then divide that number by the number of teeth on the pinion gear.
-An example would be if the ring gear has 37 teeth and the pinion gear has 9 teeth, the gear ratio will be 4.11:1.
+There are a few ways to find your rear-end gear ratio.
+You could count the number of teeth on the ring gear and then divide that number by the number of teeth on the pinion gear.
+An example would be if the ring gear has 37 teeth and the pinion gear has nine teeth, the gear ratio will be 4.11:1.
 In other words, for every single turn of the ring gear, the pinion will turn 4.11 times.

-With a rear end gear ratio of 3.73, the pinion will turn 3.73 times for every one turn of the ring gear.
+With a rear-end gear ratio of 3.73, the pinion will turn 3.73 times for every turn of the ring gear.
 For a 4.10, the pinion will turn 4.10 times.

 For a method to manually find out what gear set is installed in your Ford Mustang rear end and for more info on a performance upgrade for your Mustang, check out our 3.73 Gear Ratio vs. 4.10 Ratio article!

 Another way to determine your rear axle gear ratio is to open the door and look for the Vehicle Certification (VC) tag.
-Mustang rear end code characters that indicate whether your car has a limited-slip differential or an (open) conventional differential as well as your rear axle gear ratio can be found on the lower right section of the VC tag, labeled “AX”.
-This tag, also known as the “data plate”, can be found on the driver side door lock face or the B-pillar depending on the year that you Mustang.
+Mustang rear end code characters that indicate whether your car has a limited-slip differential or an (open) conventional differential, as well as your rear axle gear ratio, can be found on the lower right section of the VC tag, labeled “AX.”
+This tag, also known as the “data plate,” can be found on the driver-side door lock face or the B-pillar, depending on the year that your Mustang.

 Refer to the following data to help identify what gear set you may have: